 Because the accident is potentially covered under Barbara’s auto policy, the insurer must investigate it promptly and use good faith efforts to determine who is at fault.
 The insurer must also defend Barbara against the other driver’s claim.

-Under Nevada law, an insurer acts in bad faith when:
+Under Nevada law, an insurance company acts in bad faith when:

 - The insurer denies benefits to the policy holder, and